 Impact

-The SimpleRBACAuthorizationProvider in ChromaDB evaluates whether a user holds a given permission but neglects to verify the tenant, database, or collection to which that permission applies.
-As a result, an attacker who obtains any permission for an object can perform actions on objects belonging to other tenants, effectively bypassing data isolation and compromising confidentiality and integrity across tenant boundaries.
+The SimpleRBACAuthorizationProvider in ChromaDB evaluates whether a user holds a given permission but neglects to verify the tenant, database, or collection to which that permission applies, representing a missing authorization flaw (CWE-863).
+This results in an improper restriction of operations within the bounds of a resource (CWE-1220) that allows attackers with any permission to perform actions on objects belonging to other tenants, effectively bypassing data isolation and compromising confidentiality and integrity across tenant boundaries.

 Affected Systems